-Ohio is further segregated into , each of which is administered by the individual county seats.
-Some of the counties of the state are Adams County, Lake County, Holmes County, Ashtabula County, and others.
+Ohio is further segregated into 88 counties , each of which is administered by the individual county seats.
+Some of the major counties of the state are Franklin, Cuyahoga, Hamilton, Summit, Montgomery, Adams, Lake, Holmes, and Ashtabula County.

 The most noted traveler attraction in the state of Ohio is a historical monument called the Underground Railroad.
 The state conjointly offers many recreational facilities to its visitors, for instance, Lake Erie is a charming and largely sought after fishing location among the fishing enthusiasts.
 The state is also a place of visit for the music enthusiasts offering the metropolis Opera and the Symphony.
 The state of Ohio also boasts of various glorious museums like the Maltz Museum of Jewish Heritage and Taft Museum of Art.

 Founded in 1803, the county seat of Franklin is Columbus, the capital of the state.
 A traveler can always visit the endless charismatic events going on here at all times of the year featuring both outdoor and indoor events.
 The annual circus of the state, The Columbus Symphony Orchestra with Cirque de la Symphonie, at the Ohio Theatre is performed yearly and features everything ranging from magicians to aerialists and Orchestra.

 The suburban county of the state has Lebanon as its county seat and Mason as its largest city.
 The county, which was founded in 1803, is famous for Kings Island, The Beast, Chateau Laroche, Soak City, The Racer, The Crypt, Fort Laurens, Woodstock Express, and Firefall.